Zenika/observability-tutorial/README.md

 This will expose metrics under `actuator/prometheus`.

-In order to also illustrate the notion of application, we already add a counter in `BurgerMakerControllerAdvice.unknownFridgeError`:
+In order to also illustrate the notion of application, we already added a counter in `BurgerMakerControllerAdvice.unknownFridgeError`:

 ```java
 counter("application.fridge.unknown-error").increment();